cms-opendata-workshop/workshop2024-lesson-cpp-root-python/episodes/06-uproot.md

 * [Uproot, awkward, and columnar analysis](https://github.com/jpivarski-talks/2020-06-08-uproot-awkward-columnar-hats)
 from Jim Pivarski.

-# How to type these commands?
+## How to type these commands?

-Now that you've installed the necessary python modules you can choose to write and execute the code however you like.
+Now that you've installed the necessary python modules in your `my_python` container you can choose to write and execute the code however you like.
 There are a number of options, but we will point out two here.

 * [Jupyter notebook](https://jupyter.org/).
 This provides an editor and an evironment in which to run